-If you are traveling to Tokyo on a budget, you might want to check out the restaurants nearby Tsukiji market.
-I had a tasty lunch at the restaurant named Sushi Katsura (すしかつら) and it was really tasty.
+If you are traveling to Tokyo on a budget, you might want to check out the Tsukiji market restaurants.

 Chill at Ueno Park

-Beautiful trees and surrounding nature make the park a good place to escape the urban congestion of Tokyo.
-During the springtime, this park is a great spot to see the cherry blossoms with family and friends.
+The beautiful trees and other surrounding nature make the park a remarkable place to escape the urban congestion of Tokyo.
+The tranquil serenity of this park offers a stark contrast to the outside commotion.

-Admission fee: It’s free to enter the park but you will need to pay if you’d like to visit the Museums.
+Admission fee: It’s free to enter the park, but you need to pay if you’d like to visit the Museums.

 Open hours: 9:30 ~ 5 pm for the museums, while the park always opens.